sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 ### 14. How would you rate or rank a vulnerability based on your findings?

 This depends on how much impact the vulnerability could affect your business.
 An example can answer this question, _During an audit say you discover XSS and SQLi vulnerabilities.
-Both are equally dangerous, but in our scenario we rank XSS as the first most since the database that has the SQLi is not a production one and it is just holds some sample data.
+Both are equally dangerous, but in our scenario, we rank XSS as the first most since the database that has the SQLi is not a production one and it is just holds some sample data.
 Thus we need to rank a vulnerability based on the risk factor._

 ### 15. What is an Active Directory?
-How does LDAP differs from Active Directory?
+How does LDAP differ from Active Directory?

 **Active Directory** is Microsoft's implementation of directory service that provides information about the system, user's activities, policies, etc. **LDAP** (_LightWeight Directory Access Protocol_) is a protocol that is used to query the directory services (_in this case, the Actual Directory_).

 ### 16. Give a simple difference between Authorization and Authentication?

 _Authorization_ is a process whereas an _Authentication_ is a method.
 Authorization takes place during Authentication.
-This can be made clear with an example, Consider an ATM, You use your card to **authenticate** to that machine and once you have entered the correct pin you are **authorized** to do transactions.
+This can be made clear with an example, Consider an ATM, you use your card to **authenticate** to that machine and once you have entered the correct pin you are **authorized** to do transactions.

 ### 17. Can you perform a simple MiTM on a mobile phone?